4.2.1 Habits of Behaviour

 This suggests that the emergence of moral values is largely a matter of culture and that it has more to do with a child’s observation of people’s conduct towards others than with education about the reasons why some types of behaviour are preferable.
 Scientific studies into brain development, such as the book From Neurons to Neighborhoods: The Science of Early Childhood Development, have confirmed that a child learns how people behave before it is capable of understanding rules which are articulated in words:

 “From birth to age 5, children rapidly develop foundational capabilities on which subsequent development builds.
 In addition to their remarkable linguistic and cognitive gains, they exhibit dramatic progress in their emotional, social, regulatory, and moral capacities.”

-These capacities constitute what Leonard Read called ‘The Law Within’, by which a person exercises self-governance without the need of external moral or legal sanctions.
-As Edmund Burke pointed out, in his Letter to a Member of the National Assembly in Answer to Some Objections to His Book on French Affairs, individual conscience is complementary to governance:
+This means that most people know how they should behave, from childhood onwards.
+As Edmund Burke pointed out, in his Letter to a Member of the National Assembly in Answer to Some Objections to His Book on French Affairs, self-regulation is complementary to governance:

 “Society cannot exist unless a controlling power upon will and appetite be placed somewhere and the less of it there is within, the more there must be without.”

 All aspects of governance can be less onerous if people voluntarily behave in a way which is acceptable to others around them.